-Using Positive Risk Taking to support individuals to achieve their goals while keeping them safe
+Using Positive Risk Taking to support individuals to achieve their goals while

 In recent years, as a society we have become more aware that a lack of suitable provision in the community means too many individuals with learning disabilities and complex needs are spending prolonged periods in secure hospital environments, often with a hugely detrimental effect to the quality of their lives.